Doing It All When Your Children Are Small: A Support Group for Faculty Parents

 Attention, faculty parents!
 The demands of parenthood can be overwhelming and the pandemic has only intensified these challenges.
 Faculty parents are not only teaching courses, trying to write and conduct research, but also caring for and schooling their children.
 Do you sometimes feel as though you’ll never sleep again, let alone have a clear intellectual thought?
 Does publishing seem like a pipe dream?
 You are not alone.

-In Winter 2025, we will host two drop-in Zoom support group meetings at various days to accommodate faculty parent schedules.
+In Spring 2026, we will host drop-in Zoom support group meetings at various days to accommodate faculty parent schedules.
 Meet and connect with other faculty as we share ideas and strategies for engaging in research and writing while parenting.
 Please feel free to join these web meetings at any time between 12-1pm and for as little or as long as you like.
 The meetings are open to UC Davis and UC Irvine faculty parents.

 All parents are welcome, as are their children!